-The workshop will be an intensive lecture/laboratory series that will enable participants to develop theoretical and hands-on expertise with various FRET microscopy techniques.
-Attendees will closely interact with the teaching faculty and assistants while using modern research grade microscopes equipped with essential filters, objective lenses, high-sensitivity detectors (CCD cameras and PMTs), and state-of-the-art user friendly software.
-This four days intensive course includes morning lectures and afternoon hands on training on FRET microscopy systems.
+The workshop will be an intensive lecture/laboratory series that will enable participants to develop theoretical and hands-on expertise with various FRET/FLIM/FLIRR microscopy techniques.
+Attendees will closely interact with the teaching faculty and assistants while using modern research grade microscopes equipped with essential filters, objective lenses, high-sensitivity detectors (PMTs), and state-of-the-art user-friendly software.
+These 5 days intensive course includes morning lectures and afternoon hands on training on FRET/FLIM/FLIRR microscopy systems.
 Experienced staff from universities and industry will provide instruction.
-With a maximum enrollment of 20 students, there will be ample opportunity to the attendees can work with various state-of-the-art FRET microscopes, video cameras, recorders, and image processing software.
+With a maximum enrollment of 25 students, there will be ample opportunity for attendees to work with various state-of-the-art microscopes, and image processing software.

 Topics to be covered include: